Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos/docs/TimeoutAndRetriesConfig.md

 | -----------------  |:----------------------- |:------------------ |
 | All Tcp calls      | 5s                      | 5s                 |

--`Network Request Timeout`: can be changed through `directConnectionConfig.setNetworkRequestTimeout`.
+- `Network Request Timeout`: can be changed through `directConnectionConfig.setNetworkRequestTimeout`.
 Allowed value [5, 10].
--`Connection Timeout`: can be changed through `directConnectionConfig.setConnectionTimeout`
+- `Connection Timeout`: can be changed through `directConnectionConfig.setConnectionTimeout`

 ### Retry config
 `Note: the following config only tracks what would happen within a region.`